5 Signs Your Depression is Treatment-Resistant

 Factors that might be contributing to TRD

-It is not clear what exactly causes TRD.
-But experts believe several things may contribute to the development of TRD, including:1-3
+It is not clear what exactly causes resistant depression.
+But experts believe several things may contribute to its development.
+These include:1-3

-• Chronic stress – Prolonged stress can impact the hypothalamic-pituitary-adrenal (HPA) axis.
+- Chronic stress – Prolonged stress can impact the hypothalamic-pituitary-adrenal (HPA) axis.
 The HPA axis plays a key role in regulating how the body handles stress.
-Experts think that when the HPA axis gets dysregulated, it may make a person with depression more resistant to treatment.
+Experts think the HPA axis can get dysregulated.
+This may make a person with depression more resistant to treatment.

-• Other medical conditions – Certain medical conditions like chronic pain, autoimmune disorders, thyroid issues, or heart disease can add to the complexity of depression, resulting in TRD.
+- Other medical conditions – Certain medical conditions can add to the complexity of depression.
+These include chronic pain, autoimmune disorders, thyroid issues, or heart disease.

 Steps to take if you suspect treatment-resistant depression

-If you think you may have TRD, here are the steps you should take to get help:1,4
+Do you think you may have resistant depression?
+Here are the steps you should take to get help:1,4

 Talk with your doctor

 Schedule an appointment with a mental health professional, such as a psychiatrist or psychologist.
-They will evaluate your symptoms, treatment history, and overall health to help you determine the best course of action.1-4
+They will evaluate your signs, treatment history, and overall health.
+This helps determine the best course of action.1-4

 Consider additional testing

 Those with diagnosed TRD might benefit from pharmacogenetic testing.
 This kind of testing analyzes a person’s genetic makeup to predict how they may respond to certain medicines.
 This testing can help identify which antidepressants are likely to be most effective.
-Remember that it is not a guaranteed fix, but it can help reduce the trial-and-error process of finding the right drug(s).1
+Remember that it is not a guaranteed fix.
+However, it can help reduce the trial-and-error process of finding the right drug(s).1

 Explore new treatment options

 Overcoming treatment-resistant depression requires time, patience, and persistence.
 Be open to trying new approaches.
-There are still treatment options you can try.
-This could mean increasing or adjusting your current dosage, switching medicines, or adding another medicine.
+There are still therapies you can try.
+This could mean increasing or adjusting your current dosage.
+You might switch medicines or add another medicine.
 Talk with your doctor to get the help you need.1